common-workflow-language/common-workflow-language/specification/tool-description.md

 The "container" field of "environment" specifies a container image that encapsulates the runtime environment.
 There are three fields:

 - "type" (type: string) Type of container.
-Currently only "docker".
+Currently only supports "docker".

-- "imageId" (type: string) An abstract identifier for the image, such as the docker image hash.

-- "imageRepo" (type: string) Docker repository identifier (e.g. "ubuntu" or "http://docker.example.com/my/repo").
+- "uri" (type: string) A Docker image name suitable for use with "docker pull".

-- "imageTag" (type: string) Docker image tag (without leading hash).
+- "imageId" (type: string) The Docker image name that will be used to for "docker run".

 ### Resources